SAFEGUARDING CHILDREN POLICY

 Responding to a Safeguarding Concern

 Where a child is at immediate risk of serious harm, any adult present should call 999.
+Thereafter, the Safeguarding Officer should be contacted as soon as is reasonably practicable.

 Where there is a safeguarding concern but no immediate risk of serious harm, the adult who has heard or witnessed this concern should consult with the Safeguarding Officer as soon as practicable and by no later than the end of that same day.